aws/sagemaker-training-toolkit/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The list of the environment variables is logged and available in
-cloudwatch logs.
+CloudWatch logs.
 From the example above:

 .. code:: bash